 The Not-So-Good: Main compartment isn’t divided, not a ton of storage

-The AER Travel Backpack 2 is sleek, highly functional, and sits atop many other lists for 2022’s best minimalist backpacks.
+The AER Travel Pack 3 is sleek, highly functional, and sits atop many other lists for 2023’s best minimalist backpacks.
 It’s about as modern, functional, and feature-rich as it gets for one bag travel.

 This backpack is indestructible.
 Its 1680D Cordura Ballistic Nylon fabric is built to hold up for years of travel and is incredibly weather-resistant to boot.
 As a frequent backpacker, I appreciate that the AER is equipped with side compression straps, which draw the bag’s weight closer to your body and make it far more comfortable to carry.
 Its thoughtful external organizer pocket will stash all your cords, chargers, notebooks, pens, and other gizmos for quick and convenient access.
 The bag’s large main clamshell-style compartment is reasonably roomy and will fit a set of three packing cubes (large, medium, and small) quite perfectly if fully packed.
 It also sports a nifty waterproof shoe pocket at the bottom of the pack, which reviewers are quite smitten about.

-The AER has only one large main storage compartment, meaning that travelers would have to stash their clothes and precious tech gear side-by-side.
-At 33 liters, this bag isn’t super roomy, either, so some travelers might prefer an option with more storage.
+This bag has only one large main storage compartment, meaning that travelers would have to stash their clothes and precious tech gear side-by-side.
+At 35 liters, this bag isn’t super roomy, either, so some travelers might prefer an option with more storage.
 Other than that, there isn’t much else to nitpick about this stellar backpack.

 Best Minimalist Backpack for Digital Nomads